ezsystems/commerce-documentation/docs/guide/catalog/catalog_features/catalog_data_providers.md

 ![](../../img/catalog_dataproviders.png)

-The products are dynamically injected into the content tree regardless of which source is used to provide the products.
+The products are dynamically injected into the Content Tree regardless of which source is used to provide the products.

 ## Catalog data from the content model